US shares info with Saudi Arabia that blames Iran for oil field attack: report

 Iran was the staging ground for the weekend attacks on the massive Saudi Arabia oil field, according to U.S. intelligence that was shared with the kingdom, a report said.

-The Wall Street Journal, citing unnamed sources, reported that the intelligence report—that was not shared publically—indicated that Iran raided the massive oil field with at least a dozen missiles and 20 drones.
+The Wall Street Journal, citing unnamed sources, reported that the intelligence report—that was not shared publicly—indicated that Iran raided the massive oil field with at least a dozen missiles and 20 drones.

 The State Department did not immediately respond to an after-hours email from Fox News on Tuesday morning.
 The Journal's report said that a Saudi official indicated that the U.S. intelligence was not definitive.
 The official told the paper that the U.S. did not provide enough evidence to prove without a doubt that Tehran’s hand was involved.